SG047/flask-restapi-swagger-ui/README.md

 # flask-restapi-swagger-ui
-Created a RESTAPIs using Python.flask and Swagger UI
+Created a RESTAPIs using Python,flask and Swagger UI